jordi-pujol/wwanHotspot/README.md

 /etc/init.d/wwanHotspot scan

-Daemon reload is automatic if we edit the config file while the daemon is started.
+Daemon reload is automatic if we edit the config file while the daemon is running.